The Theatre School > Conservatory > Certificate Programs > Intimacy Professionals for Theatre & Cinema Certification

 Intimacy Professionals for Theatre & Cinema Certification

 The Intimacy Professionals for Theatre & Cinema (IPTC) program trains and certifies Intimacy Directors and Coordinators (ID’s and IC’s) to work in theatre, film, and television.
+We offer two programs: The non-credit Foundations in Intimacy Direction for professional development and the credit-bearing IPTC graduate-level certification.

 Actors on stage presenting a scene of physical intimacy.